Invictus321/C-Sharp-AWS-Lambda-Example/README.md

 }
 ```

-You can also hit this function with API gateway
+You can also hit this function with Amazon API Gateway

 ## Unit tests